Family Medical Leave Act (FMLA)

 Childbearing and Childrearing – General Questions

 The female faculty member is eligible for childbearing leave for the period prior to, during, and after childbirth.
 Childbearing leave shall consist of time an appointee is temporarily disabled because of pregnancy, childbirth, or related medical conditions.
 For example, the faculty member who is the birth mother will have at least six weeks of paid leave; and may request for the remainder of the leave quarter as ASMD.
-In addition, she is also eligible for an additional quarter of ASMD, which will provide release from full or partial teaching responsibilities or other assigned duties in accordance with APM 760-28 and established school practice.
+In addition, she is also eligible for an additional 2 quarters of ASMD, which will provide release from full or partial teaching responsibilities or other assigned duties in accordance with APM 760-28 and established school practice.

 The male faculty member is eligible for a quarter of parental leave for baby bonding under APM 760, which is normally an unpaid leave, up to one year.
 He is also eligible to request ASMD for a quarter if he has primary responsibility for the care of an infant or newly adopted child under the age of five.